China factories struggle, adds to expectations for stimulus

 Economists at top government think-tanks believe some of this spending is already under way, as Li had outlined "policy reserves" in a report to parliament last month.

-"The top priority is stabilizing growth.
+"The top priority is stabilising growth.
 Policy measures have been prepared and it's just a matter of implementation," said Wang Jun, senior economist at China Centre for International Economic Exchanges.

 "The pace of investment and fiscal spending is quickening."